‘Good heavens! what a childhood you must have spent with that fear all alone with you. It makes me shiver to think of

 There are also the homoerotic undertones to Lieutenant Sutch’s friendship for Harry.
 He understands entirely why Ethne is attracted to the young man: ‘there was nothing astonishing in the girl’s fidelity to any one who was really acquainted with Harry Feversham.’
 As for himself: ‘The passage of the years had not diminished his great regard for Harry; he cared for him indeed with a woman’s concentration of love.’

 Then there are the minor characters, including the comic figure of Captain Willoughby, who attracts Mason’s most savage scorn.
 An ugly, unintelligent buffoon, he’s forever twirling his ridiculous moustache and revealing himself to be – even by General Feversham’s standards – desperately unimaginative: ‘He was not a man to be persuaded; having few ideas, he clung to them.
 It was no use to argue with him, for he did not hear the argument, but behind his vacant eyes all the while he turned over his crippled thoughts and was satisfied.’
-Worse yet, he’s a crashing bore:
+Worse yet, he’s an appalling bore:

 In the smoking-room or at the supper-table he crushed conversation flat as a steam-roller crushes a road.
 He was quite irresistible.
 Trite anecdotes were sandwiched between aphorisms of the copybook; and whether anecdote or aphorism, all was delivered with the air of a man surprised by his own profundity.
 If you waited long enough, you had no longer the will power to run away, you sat caught in a web of sheer dullness.
 Only those, however, who did not know him waited long enough; the rest of his fellow-members at his appearance straightway rose and fled.